abg5043/JAXBTutorial/README.md

 <br/>

 ## Nested XML File (complex)
+- We will be loading the XML from this [local weather url](https://w1.weather.gov/xml/current_obs/KSTJ.xml).
+The url contains the local weather in the form of nested XML.
 #### Unmarshalling (XML to Java Object)
-  - We will be loading the XML from this [url](view-source:https://w1.weather.gov/xml/current_obs/KSTJ.xml).
-The url contains the local weather in the form of nested XML.
   - POJO code
   - Main code
 #### Marshalling (Java Object to XML)